 MFS, one in Chicago operated by Ameritech, and one in California operated by

-Over the following year, all of the regional NSFNET networks migrated their
+Pacific Bell.
+Over the following year, all of the regional NSFNET networks

-connections to commercial network providers who were connected to one or more
+migrated their connections to commercial network providers who were connected

-returning to its roots, the NSF retained a core research network for research
+dissolved, although, returning to its roots, the NSF retained a core research

 only use called the Very High Speed Backbone Network Service (vBNS),